jpweiss/code-sample.nl-fit/src/libs/fortlib/README.md

 ### `FitLM_Adapter` ###

-`FitLM_Adapter` is a template class that inherits `FitLM`.
-It has two template parameters:  one for a functor-class, and another for a data-container.
-Through its `operator()`, the functor-type provides the model to fit the data to.
-Both the data and the model's "fit-functor" are passed to the overloaded `FitLM_Adapter::operator()`.
+`FitLM_Adapter`, a template class that inherits `FitLM`, separates the the dataset from the model that it's being fit to.
+The two template parameters specify the data-container's type, and a functor-class that implements the model.
+Both the data and the model's "fit-functor" are passed to an overloaded `FitLM_Adapter::operator()()`.

-(Notes:

- This Adapter's main purpose is to separate the model and the dataset.

- It does not completely eliminate pointer-based arrays, due to the constraints imposed by the external call to the FORTRAN fn., `lmder_`.

- The 'ndata' is in the c'tor so that we can pre-allocate a bunch of internal arrays.

- This class cannot be made re-entrant, as it uses a static member fn. as a wrapper for the Functor.
-I'm not interested in changing this at the moment.

- The wrapper calls the functor object, passing the data in.

- I have additional ideas [noted in the FIXME comments.
-)

-Placeholder file.
-More to come...
+It accomplishes the separation of fit-functor and data by using a static member "wrapper-function" that calls the fit-functor, passing it the data along with the other arguments.
+Sadly, there's no good way around this.
+The wrapper-function is ultimately passed to the FORTRAN function, `lmder_`, which dictates the call-signature.
+Naturally, this prevents `FitLM_Adapter` itself from being re-entrant.
+(Well, partially prevents it.
+See the source-code documentation of the `FitLM_Adapter::fit_function_adapter` member for the details of the actual limits on re-entrancy.)
+At present, I have no need to make this thread-safe, so I've chosen to live with these limitations.

+Also, the wrapper-function still passes pointer-based arrays to the fit-functor.
+This, again, is a limitation inherited from the external call from the FORTRAN function, `lmder_`.
+I have plans to eventually create and use adapter-classes to present a more STL-like container to the fit-functor, thereby eliminating both the pointer-based arrays and the integer size-arguments, all without copying data.
+That will be coming at a later date.

+When you examine the source-documentation for `FitLM_Adapter`, you'll notice that the constructor still requires an argument specifying the size of the (potential) dataset.
+This is intentional.  `FitLM`, must allocates several internal buffers required by the FORTRAN `lmder_` algorithm.
+My research code is repeatedly fitting different datasets, all with the same size, from within a loop.
+Clearly, moving all internal allocations into the constructor is the way to go.
+Memory allocation & deallocation in every `FitLM::operator()()`-call would obviously incur a large performance-hit.

 ---

+### Next:  `FitLM_BarrierAdapter` and the `measure`-Library ###

+The next thing you'll want to read is `src/lib/measure/README.md`.
+The `measure`-library uses the `FitLM_Adapter` with a model.

+It's not only a good example of how one uses `FitLM_Adapter`, but also of using policy-classes to tweak a model at compile-time.